 If the members of an LLC want to keep the business’s profits in the LLC to facilitate the growth of the business, the preferred option is a C-Corporation.

 Under this form, the LLC’s profits will only be subject to the beginning corporate tax rate of 15% — which is presumably less than the member’s personal marginal income tax rates.
 And if any of the members want to receive compensation, they can be paid W-2 wages for their business-related work efforts.

-All three of these options can have big advantages, depending on how much income you personally want to take and how much you plan to reinvest in your business.
+All three of these options can have big advantages, depending on how much income you want to take and how much you plan to reinvest in your business.

 Because everyone’s situation is unique, you should consult with a business lawyer to determine which option is best for you.

-Generally, in order to enjoy the advantages of LLC, members of an LLC will need an Operating Agreement that outlines how the LLC will be treated for tax purposes.
+Generally, to enjoy the advantages of LLC, members of an LLC will need an Operating Agreement that outlines how the LLC will be treated for tax purposes.
 An Operating Agreement is an agreement among LLC members that establishes the rules governing each member’s financial and managerial rights and duties.

-An Operating Agreement is a declaration of the structure the member has chosen for the company, and sometimes is used to prove in court that the LLC structure is separate from that of the individual owner.
+An Operating Agreement is a declaration of the structure the member has chosen for the company and sometimes is used to prove in court that the LLC structure is separate from that of the individual owner.

 Another one of the benefits of a Limited Liability Company is that business profits are not separately federally taxed in addition to the member’s taxes.
-All of the profit passes through to the members, and is filed on each individual’s tax return.
+All of the profit passes through to the members and is filed on each individual’s tax return.

 This is a big advantage over a C corporation, where the profits are taxed and then distributions are re-taxed on the individuals’ returns.
 An LLC may still be charged state and local taxes, but in most states, the profits are not separately taxed.